Stone ruins of Straide Friary with tall walls, an arched window, and a cross in the grass.

 Michael Davitt Memorial Museum

-Housed in the early‑19th‑century former Catholic church, the museum opened in 2001 and chronicles Davitt’s life, the Land League’s campaigns, and the broader social upheavals of 19th‑century Ireland.
-Exhibits include personal artefacts, period newspapers and a detailed account of the 1879 founding meeting.
+Housed in an early-19th-century Catholic church, the museum opened in 2000 to chronicle Davitt’s life, the Land League’s campaigns, and the wider social upheavals of 19th-century Ireland.
+Exhibits feature personal artefacts, period newspapers, photographs, and detailed accounts of the 1879 founding meeting.
+The space is thoughtfully curated to show how one local man’s experiences influenced national policy, and entry is free.

 The Three-Arch Bridge

-For the more adventurous, a short walk into the surrounding townlands reveals the wedge tomb at Knockshanvalley and several ringforts.
-These sites are unmarked but can be located via local heritage maps; they provide a quiet, contemplative experience of Ireland’s deep past.
+A short walk into the surrounding townlands reveals the Knockshanvalley wedge tomb and several ringforts.
+These sites are unmarked but easily located using local heritage trail maps.
+The landscape here is quiet and largely unspoilt, offering a contemplative way to engage with Ireland’s deep past without the crowds found at larger archaeological parks.

 Getting There & Parking

 Straide is easily reached by car on the N58.
-There is free parking adjacent to the Michael Davitt Museum and another small car park beside the Three‑Arch Bridge.
-The village is about 8 km from Foxford (where the nearest train station on the Dublin‑Westport line is located) and 12 km from Castlebar, both of which have regular bus services.
-Public transport directly to Straide is limited; the closest bus stops are in Foxford and Castlebar, from where a short taxi ride or a 15‑minute drive will bring you into the village.
+Free parking is available in a small lot adjacent to the Michael Davitt Museum, with additional spaces beside the Three-Arch Bridge.
+The village sits roughly 8 km from Foxford (home to the nearest train station on the Dublin–Westport line) and 12 km from Castlebar.
+Direct public transport to Straide is limited; visitors typically arrive by taxi or short drive from Foxford or Castlebar, both of which have regular bus connections.

 Walking & Outdoor Activities

-• Moy River Walk – A flat, well‑marked path follows the riverbank from the bridge downstream to the village green, ideal for families and casual walkers.
+• Moy River Walk – A flat, well-marked path follows the riverbank from the bridge downstream to the village green.
+Ideal for families, casual walkers, and photographers.

-• Knockshanvalley Wedge‑Tomb Trail – Starting from the Fair Green, a 2 km marked route leads to the Bronze‑Age wedge tomb and passes several ringforts.
-The trail is unpaved and may be muddy after rain.
+• Knockshanvalley Wedge-Tomb Trail – Starting from the Fair Green, a 2 km route leads to the Bronze-Age tomb and passes several ringforts.
+The path is unpaved and can become muddy after heavy rain, so sturdy footwear is recommended.

-• Cycling – The quiet country roads around Straide form part of the Mayo Greenway network, offering gentle climbs and scenic views for road cyclists.
+• Cycling – The quiet country roads surrounding Straide connect to the wider Mayo Greenway network, offering gentle gradients and open farmland views for road cyclists.

 Accessibility & Facilities

-• Museum – Level entrance and accessible restroom; exhibits are displayed at a comfortable height.
-Wheelchair users can explore the interior but should be aware that the surrounding village streets have uneven cobbles.
+• Museum – Level entrance and accessible toilet.
+Exhibits are displayed at comfortable viewing heights.
+The interior is fully navigable, though visitors should note that surrounding village streets feature uneven cobbles.

-• Abbey Ruins – The site is on uneven stone surfaces with a few short steps; not fully wheelchair‑friendly.
+• Abbey Ruins – Set on uneven stone surfaces with a few short steps.
+Not fully wheelchair-friendly, but manageable for those with steady mobility.

-• Restrooms – Public toilets are available near the museum car park.
+• Toilets – Public toilets are located near the museum car park.

-• Food & Drink – The village has a small café opposite the museum and a traditional pub a short walk away, both offering simple meals and refreshments.
+• Food & Drink – A small café opposite the museum and a traditional pub a short walk away both serve simple meals, coffee, and light refreshments.

 Nearby Attractions

-Straide makes an excellent base for exploring the wider Mayo region:
+Straide makes a convenient base for exploring the wider region:

-• Ballycroy (Wild Nephin) National Park – Roughly 30 km west, offering rugged bogland walks and wildlife spotting.
+• Ballycroy (Wild Nephin) National Park – Roughly 30 km west, offering rugged bogland trails and opportunities to spot red deer and golden eagles.

 • Ballinrobe – A historic market town 20 km south, known for its heritage centre and river fishing on the River Robe.

-• Ballina – 25 km north, the “Salmon Capital of Ireland”, with the River Moy salmon fishery and the historic Ballina town centre.
+• Ballina – 25 km north, the “Salmon Capital of Ireland”, featuring the River Moy salmon fishery and a compact historic town centre.

-• Castlebar – 12 km east, home to the National Museum of Ireland – Country Life exhibition and a range of shops, restaurants and accommodation.
+• Castlebar – 12 km east, home to the National Museum of Ireland – Country Life, plus a range of shops, restaurants, and accommodation options.

 Practical Information Summary

-• Admission – Free for the abbey ruins, bridge and walks; museum entry is free.
+• Admission – Free for the abbey ruins, bridge, walking trails, and museum entry.

 • Parking – Free car parks near the museum and bridge.

-• Accessibility – Museum level access; abbey and outdoor sites have limited wheelchair access.
+• Accessibility – Museum offers level access; abbey and outdoor heritage sites have limited wheelchair access due to uneven terrain.

-• Accommodation – Options in nearby Castlebar, Foxford and Ballina.
+• Accommodation – Self-catering cottages, B&Bs, and hotels are available in nearby Castlebar, Foxford, and Ballina.